jerryz920/SAFE-latte/safe-apps/examples/links-example.md

 In this case, the guard assembles a context containing the policy set and the certificate chain, and issues the query.
 The query asks whether the certificate chain contains a trustedName according to the policy of the caller---Bob.
 In this case, the logic engine sees that the answer is yes: Alice asserts the requested name, and
 Cindy endorses Alice, and Bob trusts Cindy as an endorser.
-Logic rules are a powerful formalism to specify a wide range of validation criteria for certificate collections, and to evaluate them automatically.
+This example shows how logical rules can capture the validation criteria for a certificate collection, and validate automatically according to the specified criteria.

 We again emphasize that Bob's policy set is specific to Bob.
 Bob has no authority to specify policy for Alice, or even for Cindy.
 For example, if Alice issues the same query, it is unsatisfied because the logic engine has no rules to determine when Alice believes a trustedName.
 The query fails even though Alice asserted the name herself!
 In slang-shell: